rust-stuco/lectures/week13/ecosystem.md

 ---

-# Google is your friend?
+# Google is not your friend?

 ![](../images/week13/normal-distr-wrong.png)